xicato/xig-documentation/api_doc.md

     OR

   * **Code:** 404 NOT FOUND <br />
-  **Meaning:** The server isn't up.
+  **Meaning:** The server isn't up or an incorrect URL was requested.

     OR

   * **Code:** 500 Internal Server Error<br />
   **Meaning:** The server had an error.
-Tail the error log and send it over for someone to examine.
+If the error is persistent, a `/reload` request should be sent to the gateway to clear the issue.
+For further analysis, pull the logs from the gateway through the XIG Admin Panel and send along with details of the issue being seen to support@xicato.com.

 * **Example Call:**

-  `curl <gateway address: port>/device/details/111` gets the details for device 111.
+  `curl <gateway address: port>/device/details/MyNetwork/1131` gets the details for device 1131 on the secure network MyNetwork.

 * **Notes:**